still-dreaming-1/vim-project-tags/README.md

 **Configuration**

-You need to create a file named ".project_tags.config.vim" and place it in the project root directory of code projects you whish to use this plugin with.
+You need to create a file named ".project_tags.config.vim" and place it in the project root directory of code projects you wish to use this plugin with.
 The generated tags files will appear inside the same directory as your project configuration file.

 Exclude directory option: